admibrill/lingmo-wiki/en/index.md

       text: Official Website
       link: https://www.lingmo.org
     - theme: alt
-      text: GitHub Organization
+      text: GitHub
       link: https://github.com/LingmoOS

 features:
+  - title: About Lingmo OS
+    details: Overview of Lingmo OS describing what to expect from a Lingmo OS system.
+  - title: FAQ
+    details: Notable questions and facts about the distribution.
   - title: Installation Guide
     details: Guide through the process of installing Lingmo OS.
     link: /docs/handbook/installation-guide
+  - title: Tutorials & Howtos
+    details: Basic and advanced configuration tasks.
+  - title: Glossary
+    details: An extensive list of terms releated to Lingmo OS with definitions and explanations.
-  - title: FAQ
+  - title: Contributors' Guide
-    details: Notable questions and facts about the distribution.
+    details: The starting point for those willing to contribute to Lingmo OS.
     link: /docs/handbook/faq
+  - title: Developer Documentation
+    details: Getting involved in Lingmo OS development.
+  - title: History
+    details: The History of Lingmo OS.
 ---
+> [!IMPORTANT]
+> The entire Wiki is WIP, which means that it's incomplete and contains errors!
+>
+> Help us improve and expand this wiki by submitting a pull request in [the GitHub repository](https://github.com/LingmoOS/lingmo-wiki).